Eccentric-Anomalies/AMC-Forth/addons/amc_forth/README.md

 #### Using LISTEN outside of colon definitions

 Use LISTEN when you want to establish input port routing at the time your Forth code is parsed.
-In other words, *outside* of a colon definition.
+In other words, use it *outside* of a colon definition.
 There are three input parameters for LISTEN (in the order they appear or are pushed on the stack):

 1. The input port (0-128) that will generate events when data is received.
 2. The Queue Mode determines how received data are enqueued.